 Clinical Practice Requirements and Deadlines:

 Students must apply for the fieldwork courses (Clinical Practice 1 and Clinical Practice 2) by February 1 in order to continue with courses in September (Fall semester).
 The program will secure the placement location for the student.

-Students must also complete the following:
+Students must also complete the following (in any order):